Do mirrorless cameras have an aa filter

 5. Additional cost: Cameras with an AA filter tend to be more expensive than those without one.
 This is because the manufacturing process for an AA filter involves additional steps and materials.
 For photographers on a budget, this added cost may not be justifiable if they don’t frequently encounter moiré or aliasing issues.

-See also Do mirrorless cameras have attached lenses
+See also Best mirrorless cameras for wildlife photography

 While AA filters have their disadvantages, they also serve an important purpose in minimizing unwanted artifacts in certain types of photography.
 Ultimately, the decision to use an AA filter or not depends on a photographer’s specific needs and priorities.